shubham5538/ecom-Frontend/README.md

 # Features

 1. Login/ Signup functionality.
+2. User able to Upload profile Picture while Signup.
-2. See the available items before login if user want to add them to cart then they need to Signup and login
+3. See the available items before login if user want to add them to cart then they need to Signup and login
-3. Only admin have a access to add the products.
+4. Only admin have a access to add the products.
-4. Responsive design for seamless usage on different devices.
+5. Responsive design for seamless usage on different devices.
-5. Add to cart functionality also available
+6. Add to cart functionality also available
-6. user is able to add comments/message in that application.
+7. user is able to add comments/message in that application.

 # Technologies Used